-Energy Star is a term that most every homeowner is familiar with when thinking of windows, appliances, and other items that the Department of Energy (DOE) monitors.
-As a major home improvement company, Best Buy Windows & Siding promotes energy efficiency in every window we install.
+Energy Star Windows.
+Energy Star is a term that almost every homeowner is familiar with when thinking of windows, appliances, and other items that the Department of Energy monitors.
+As a premier window replacement company, Best Buy Windows and Siding promotes energy efficiency in every window we install.

-To qualify for the Energy Star rating a window needs to be:
+Energy Star windows come with a number of great benefits.
+To qualify for the rating, a window needs to be…

-1. Manufactured through a company that is an Energy Star partner
+- Manufactured through a company that is an Energy Star partner.

-2. Independently tested and certified by the National Fenestration Rating Council (NFRC)
+- Independently tested and certified by the National Fenestration Rating Council (NFRC).

-3. Compliant to meet stringent energy efficient guidelines set by the DOE.
+- Compliant to meet stringent energy-efficient guidelines set by the DOE.

-- Quality Frame Materials – Framing materials need to be durable with minimal maintenance, helping reduce heat transfer and provide better insulation.
+- Quality Frame Materials – Framing materials need to be durable with minimal maintenance, helping reduce heat transfer and providing better insulation.

-- Gas Filled Windows – Argon and krypton, both non-toxic gasses, are used inside multi-pane windows to increase insulation and reduce convection of heat.
+- Gas-Filled Windows – Argon and krypton, both non-toxic gasses, are used inside multi-pane windows to increase insulation and reduce the convection of heat.

 - Warm Edge Technology – Thermally designed spacers help insulate the pane edges, cutting down on condensation and keeping glass panes the correct distance apart.